On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Conclusion

 \section{Conclusion}

-Mathematical expressions based on SG have been formulated to assess the network performance in both the UL and DL in terms of EMF exposure and SINR, using a truncated UL power control strategy.
-Two densification scenarios, scenario~(a) involving the densification of both BSs and UEs and scenario~(b) focusing on UE densification only, were compared.
-Notably, UL EMF exposure consistently remains several orders of magnitude lower than DL EMF exposure, regardless of the densification scenario.
-However, while UL EMF exposure might not be a decisive factor in network optimization, UL coverage is.
-This paper highlights its impact on global network performance: The comprehensive metrics presented here aid in determining the optimal BS density for a specific network based on UE density, a maximal EMF exposure threshold, and minimum SINR requirements.
+In this paper, we have developed mathematical expressions based on SG to evaluate network performance in both the UL and downlink DL in terms of EMFE and SINR.
+This analysis incorporates a truncated UL power control strategy in a network with clustered users, where each user may possess one or two UE devices.
+We introduced a general framework and provided mathematical expressions for various joint, marginal, and conditional metrics.
+Multiple scenarios were examined, including the densification of BSs, clusters of UEs, and UEs within each cluster.

+Our findings indicate that UL EMFE generally remains several orders of magnitude lower than DL EMFE across most scenarios.
+Exceptions occur in instances with low UE and BS densities, where the high UE transmit power, coupled with the close proximity of other UEs, leads to elevated UL EMFE.
+The framework presented in this paper has demonstrated its robustness and versatility, as evidenced by the successful addressing of the four research questions posed in the introduction through both mathematical and numerical results.

-It should be noted that this study presents a worst-case scenario where BSs transmit continuously at maximum power, and UEs utilize all available resources.
-In real-world scenarios, more sophisticated strategies are employed.
-For example, in 5G, adjacent BSs collaborate to allocate different subframes to their users at specific times, effectively mitigating inter-cell interference and thereby improving overall network performance.
-Future research could delve into exploring the impact of these allocation strategies.
+It is important to highlight that this study represents a worst-case scenario where BSs transmit continuously at maximum power, UEs utilize all available resources, and EMFE limits are highly stringent.
+In practical deployments, more advanced strategies are employed.
+For instance, in 5G networks, adjacent BSs collaborate to allocate different subframes to their users at specific times, effectively reducing intercell interference and enhancing overall network performance.
+Future research could explore the impact of these allocation strategies.

+Additionally, this study assumes all UEs are located outdoors.
+Integrating the performance of indoor UEs can be achieved by partitioning the UE point process into outdoor and indoor UEs with a specified probability.
+Indoor UEs would then be subject to a higher path loss exponent.
+This extension would provide a more comprehensive understanding of network performance in varied environments.

 {\appendices